-1. Within ten (10) business days of the appointment of the Disciplinary Review Committee, the Disciplinary Review Committee shall conduct a preliminary hearing to which the Vice President of Student Affairs or appropriate administrator and the student shall be invited.

-During the preliminary hearing:

-- a.
-The Vice President of Student Affairs or appropriate administrator shall provide a written statement of charges against the student which shall include the information listed in Section II.C.1. - b.
+- 1. Within ten (10) business days of the appointment of the Disciplinary Review Committee, the Disciplinary Review Committee shall conduct a preliminary hearing to which the Vice President of Student Affairs or designated administrator and the student shall be invited.
+During the preliminary hearing: - a.
+The Vice President of Student Affairs or designated administrator shall provide a written statement of charges against the student which shall include the information listed in Section II.C.1. - b.
 The Committee shall set a date and time for the hearing no later than ten (10) business days from the date of the preliminary hearing. - c.
-The Vice President of Student Affairs or appropriate administrator and the student shall exchange any documents they want to present at the Disciplinary Review Hearing.
+The Vice President of Student Affairs or designated administrator and the student shall exchange any documents they want to present at the Disciplinary Review Hearing.
 Each party shall also exchange any questions planned for witnesses. - d.
-The student shall provide the Vice President of Student Affairs or appropriate

-- administrator and the Committee with one's current address and telephone number. - e.
+The student shall provide the Vice President of Student Affairs or designated administrator and the Committee with his/her current address and telephone number and determine the primary means of communication between parties. - e.
 Members of the Committee shall inform the parties of any facts which could reasonably affect their ability to give the parties a fair hearing.
 If either party objects to the continued service of such member and any member of the committee concurs in that objection, then such member shall resign from the Committee.
 Within five (5) business days, the President shall appoint a new member of the Committee.
 The new Committee member shall be subject to the same qualifications and obligations as the original Committee members.